 Please see the Harp Maintenance & Troubleshooting page.

 Unfortunately, we do not have any cases left that fit these models.
 However, you can talk to a custom case company, such as Coon Hollow Canvas or Markwood Heavenly Cases about having a case made to fit your harp.

 We don't actually make the cases ourselves, and we don't have the capability to do repairs on them, but you can probably take your case to a company that does outdoor gear repair (fixing things like backpacks and sleeping bags).

 It is relatively easy to replace the tuner head, and we sell reinforced replacement heads for this purpose.
 There are no tools necessary - you can just pop the old one off and snap the new one on!

-For liability reasons, we cannot take responsibility for shipping your harp.
+We aren't a shipping company, and we don't take on shipping other people's harps.
 However, if you are near our workshop in Seattle, we can sell you a box and packing materials and show you how to safely pack the harp so you can ship it yourself or check it on an airplane.
 If you are not nearby, it is theoretically possible for us to ship you an empty box, but it costs as much as shipping a full box, since shipping companies charge by the size of the box.
 There are more details about traveling with your harp on our Harp Maintenance & Troubleshooting page.